 Recently, while reflecting on her successful transition, relieved and deeply grateful, my thoughts drifted to our power as parents (or lack thereof) over our children’s happiness.

-When our kids are babies, we effect their happiness almost completely by being attuned and responsive to their needs and surrounding them with love and enrichment.
-Over time, our power gradually diminishes as children find happiness through relationships with peers and teachers, interests and hobbies, activities and achievements.
+When our kids are babies, we affect their happiness almost completely by being attuned and responsive to their needs and surrounding them with love and enrichment.
+Over time, our power gradually diminishes as children find happiness through relationships with peers and teachers, interests and hobbies, activities, and achievements.
 By the time our kids hit adolescence, our ability to flip the happy switch is very limited.
 By college, it’s nonexistent, which can be agonizing.
 I know of no more powerless experience than witnessing the anguish of my teenager suffering through heartbreak… with the possible exception of riding shotgun while she learned to navigate an interstate fast lane.